 She handed us a piece of paper on which instructions were written explaining how to use Cytotec.
 Each tablet costs PHP250 (US$4.71), the same price offered by several other nearby stalls.

-Cytotec’s dirty little secret is that it’s readily available.
+Cytotec’s dirty little secret is just how easy it is to obtain.
 It’s there in Quiapo, hidden in plain sight.
 Some ex-customers said the women hide the medicine in their fanny packs.
 We don’t ask.

 “You can order now, you know.
 We just don’t bring out the meds because, well, it’s illegal,” one said with a smile.